-If you are looking for more things to do in this area, check out my guide for non-shopping things to do in Gangnam.
+If you are looking for more things to do around this area, check out my guide for non-shopping things to do in Gangnam.

-There is an actual Hongdae Mural Alley near Hongik university that is popular for murals – I visited it the first time I was here, but by the time I reached Hongdae this time around it was already getting dark (damn these short winter days) so I mostly wandered around the central area quite randomly.
+There is an actual Hongdae Mural Alley (also known as Picasso’s Street) near Hongik university that is popular for murals that I visited the first time I was here, but by the time I reached Hongdae this time around it was already getting dark (damn these short winter days) so I mostly wandered around the central area quite randomly.

 Green Subway Line 2, Gyeonggui-Jungang or AREX line to Hongik University Station

 - Exit 4-7 (the blue line side).
 Once you come out the exits, you should see lots of hoarding covered with tags

 This trip to Seoul was sponsored by the Korea Tourism Organisation for Tripzilla.
 This article was first posted on Tripzilla.